doudoudedi/DIR-846_Command_Injection/DIR-846_Command_Injection1.md

 #### Detail

-​	Since the CVE-2019-17510 vulnerability has not been patched and perfected /squashfs-root/www/HNAP1/control/ SetWizardConfig.php, you can also use \n and single quotes to bypass
+​	Since cve-2019-17510 vulnerability has not been patched and improved / squashfs root / www / hnap1 / control / setwizardconfig.
+In PHP, you can also use line breaks and backquotes to bypass

 <img src="./img/image-20211226104615847.png" alt="image-20211226104615847" style="zoom:50%;" />